databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

     * :code:`combiner` (default "mean") - combiner operation to use when converting raster to grid (StringType), options:
       "average", "avg", "count", "max", "mean", "median", and "min"
-    * :code:`deltaFileMB` (default 8) - If :code:`finalTableFqn` provided, this specifies the max size of the delta table files generated; smaller value drives more parallelism (IntegerType)
     * :code:`deltaFileRecords` (default 1000) - If > 0 and :code:`finalTableFqn` provided, limit number of files
       per delta file to help with parallelism (IntegerType)
     * :code:`driverName` (default "") - when the extension of the file is not enough, specify the driver (e.g. .zips) (StringType)